USF-COT/glider_netcdf_writer/README.md

 ```bash
 create_glider_netcdf.py -f <path to flight file> -s <path to science file> <glider name> <base config directory> <NetCDF output directory>
 ```
-Outputs a set of profile NetCDF files to the output directory
+Outputs a set of profiles from a merged flight and science dataset NetCDF files to the output directory.  *Can also specify only a flight (-f) or science (-s) without the corresponding file.*

 #### Check NetCDF File
 ```bash